timvisee/qdrant-catch-me-if-you-can/README.md

 # Qdrant - Catch me if you can

-Tool that attempts to reproduce a certain storage bug.
+A tool used for Qdrant development, to reproduce a certain data integrity bug where points, vectors and/or payloads were gone missing.

+Warning: I strongly advice against running this on your own machine as it may have destructive results.